Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Introduction

-The conjunction of a best-case evaluation and of a worst-case evaluation at play in our criterion is akin to the one at play in the notion of \textit{obvious manipulation} (\cite{TM2020}), defined for revelation games in which the uncertainty faced by an agent concerns others' messages.
+The conjunction of a best-case evaluation and of a worst-case evaluation at play in our criterion is akin to the one at play in the notion of \textit{obvious manipulation} \citep{TM2020}, defined for revelation games in which the uncertainty faced by an agent concerns others' messages.
 Accordingly, the significant practical relevance of the notion of obvious manipulation provides support for our criterion within uncertain strategic environments.
 This notion gives an explanation, for instance, of untruthful reporting strategies that have been consistently observed in the \textit{Immediate Acceptance mechanism}, used to match students with schools.\footnote{See \cite{pathak2008leveling} and \cite{dur2018identifying}.}

 The scope for applications of our criterion goes beyond strategic interactions.
-The idea that \textit{both} worst-case and best-case scenarios serve as reference points is recognized for various social and economic domains where ambiguity is present.
+The notion that extreme scenarios guide individual decisions is recognized for various social and economic domains where ambiguity is present.
 In this regard, let us simply mention the evaluation of financial assets (\cite{BGGZ2010}, \cite{schroder2011investment}, \cite{https://doi.org/10.3982/QE243}), or the evaluation of different medical treatments by physicians and patients (\cite{doi:10.7326/0003-4819-138-5-200303040-00028}, \cite{taylor2017framework}); we discuss a third example in more detail.
-Accordingly, the significant practical relevance of the notion of obvious manipulation provides support for our criterion within uncertain strategic environments.
-This notion gives an explanation, for instance, of untruthful reporting strategies that have been consistently observed in the \textit{Immediate Acceptance mechanism}, used to match students with schools.\footnote{See \cite{pathak2008leveling} and \cite{dur2018identifying}.}